What is it like being a full-time travel blogger? The ugly, the bad and the good

 Me, myself and my laptop

-If I wasn’t with my partner, my significant other would be my laptop.
+If I wasn’t attached, my significant other would be my laptop.
 Morning, afternoon, and early evening, we spend a lot of my waking hours together.
 Long periods of solitude are something you get used to as a full-time blogger, and it can take its toll.

 Some days I’m working so hard, I don’t leave the house.
 And while it’s true I get more done, the long-term effects can be damaging.
 To counter this, I give myself a cut-off time, and also take frequent mini breaks.